testvidya11/sense-ipython-module/README.md

 simply call `stop_workers()`.
 The return value is the same kind of object as that returned by `get_workers()` and `launch_workers()`.

-### sense.get_auth()
+### get_auth()

 Get authentication information for REST API.

 Sense has a powerful REST API that gives you complete programmatic control over virtually every aspect of Sense.
 Most REST calls require authentication.
-The `get_auth()` function  returns the
-[Basic Auth](http://docs.python-requests.org/en/latest/user/authentication/#basic-authentication)
-information as tuple.
-You can then supply this information your HTTP client of choice, such as the  Python [requsts](http://docs.python-requests.org/) package to make authenticated REST API calls.
+The `get_auth()` function  returns the [Basic Auth](http://docs.python-requests.org/en/latest/user/authentication/#basic-authentication) information as tuple.
+You can then supply this information your HTTP client of choice, such as the  Python [requests](http://docs.python-requests.org/) package to make authenticated REST API calls.

 By default `get_auth()` uses `SENSE_API_TOKEN` for authentication.
 This token restricts access to the project the dashboard is executing in.
 For access across projects,